 David transfers his interest to a new fund.
 Firstly, he transfers his base interest of $1M.
 He pays no CGT.

 Then David transfers the additional $1M interest.
 Because the order specified this, he pays no CGT on it.
 The additional $1M was cash that Mary which David generated by selling real estate.
 This means CGT is payable.

 SMSF Divorce: What happens during the divorce proceeding?

-Divorce is often a drawn out process.
+Divorce is often a drawn-out process.
 This creates difficulties with the SMSF.
 Just because your marriage is on the rocks, it does not absolve you from your responsibilities as a trustee.
 You must still make investments, produce reports and make submissions to the ATO.
 You must remain compliant with your membership.
 When one spouse leaves, you must add a co-trustee or operate through a corporate trustee.

 Here is an example of non-compliance:

 Years later, the company goes bankrupt.
 It causes a relationship meltdown.
-Zahra and Kevin divorce.
+Zahra and Kevidivorcedce.
 The company is wound up.
 Lawyers, accountants and financial planners advise Zahra and Kevin to sell the property to service the company’s debts.
 But, the ATO says the property is held as trustee for the SMSF.
 Selling it breaches the sole purpose test.

 On top of this, Zahra has never understood the SMSF.
 She signs documents when Kevin tells her to.
-Kevin tells the court “at no stage did my wife take any interest in our SMSF.
+Kevin tells the court “At no stage did my wife take any interest in our SMSF.
 She never made financial contributions to the SMSF.”
 Zahra says she shouldn’t be responsible for the sale of the property because of this.
 This is unacceptable.
 Members are responsible for all decisions made in the SMSF.
 The court fines both of them.